 The query letter is usually the first thing that is seen by an editor, and unless the query is polished and stands out above the rest of the slush pile, it may be the only thing seen before your letter is tossed to the “rejected” stack after the first paragraph.
 The opening of your letter sets the stage, and brings about the editor’s attention and makes them actually want to read your letter.

-Think of yourself as a salesmen, or a scripter for T.V. commercials when writing your query letter.
-You have between 20 and 30 seconds to impress the viewrs, to make them want to get up and drive to the nearest drive-through window, or pick up this year’s “hottest looks for hair.”
+Think of yourself as a salesmen, or a director for T.V. commercials when writing your query letter.
+You have between 20 and 30 seconds to impress the viewers, to make them want to get up and drive to the nearest drive-through window, or pick up this year’s “hottest looks for hair.”
 In your case, you want to make the editor request your submission packet (if you already haven’t sent it along with your letter) and want to read your manuscript.
 Honestly, 30 seconds may even be stretching it a bit.
 That number is probably closer to 20.
 It doesn’t seem like a long time, does it?
-Well, in reality it’s not, but when an editor receives a rubber-banded stack of submissions every morning to “wade” through, many times 20-30 seconds is really all the time they can commit to each new letter before moving on.
+Well, it’s not, but when an editor receives a rubber-banded stack of submissions every morning to “wade” through, many times 20-30 seconds is really all the time they can commit to each new letter before moving on.

 Except, that is, when you grab their attention.
 Then they will have all the time necessary to read, reread, and check the envelope your letter came in to see if you left any other goodies for them.

-So how do you sell your work in 20 seconds or less?
+So, how do you sell your work in 20 seconds or less?
 It’s not easy, but it is very possible.
 Again, think of yourself as a commercial writer.
 What is it about your book that stands out?
 What great event happens that everyone will want to read about?
 One way to do this is to think of the last few books you’ve read yourself.
 Remember the blurb on the back cover?
 How short and concise it was, yet gripping enough to make you buy/borrow it?
 That is what you are striving for.
 That is what I mean by hook.

 Here’s an example of a query I’d received years ago and still remember to this day to give you an idea of how to write a hook, and how to transition it between the intro line and the body.